Harpster11/Web-Scraper/README.md

 ![Web-Scraper](https://github.com/AlanLeverenz/Web-Scraper/blob/master/public/assets/images/note.png)

-The Saved Articles navbar has a link to return to the Home Page, as well as a *Clear Articles* button.
+The Saved Articles navbar has a link to return to the Home Page, as well as a *CLEAR ARTICLES* button.

 ### Technology